 The Elected Member by Bernice Rubens [book review]

-I’ve just finished reading The Elected Member by Bernice Rubens; the first Booker prize winner on my Booker Project list.
+I’ve just finished reading The Elected Member by Bernice Rubens; the second winner of the Booker Prize.

 Some quick searches on the Internet filled in some blanks however.
 The Guardian’s obituary gives some fascinating insights into Bernice Rubens’ approach to writing and the themes at the heart of her work.